tamalCodes/tamalCodes/README.md

 <br> <br>

 I am a sophomore, pursuing Btech in Computer science and engineering.
 I make elegantly professional 🌍 web apps and also design user experiences 🎨.
-You can find my resume in my <a href='https://iamtamal.github.io/My-Resume/'> Portfolio.</a>
-I'm working on web development projects on GitHub for everybody to use which you can find here!
+You can find my resume [here](https://hello-tamal.vercel.app/).
+I'm working on web development projects , mentoring students on Open Source events , and hustling to be better everyday.
 <br/>
 <br/>